India over the last two decades has been the fastest growing economy in the world growing at an average of 6% to 7%.

 - Poor base of supply-chain.

-To overcome this impediment and reckoning the fact of increasing gap between the demand and supply, of nearly USD 300 Billion by 2020, for electronic products manufactured in India, the Government of India and State Governments are giving huge impetus on Make in India.
+To overcome this impediment and reckoning the fact of increasing gap between the demand and supply, the Government of India and State Governments are giving huge impetus on Make in India.
 Following are some of the highlights of the policies initiated by the government to establish manufacturing zones.